-Now, I wasn’t fortunate enough to get to taste this first-hand, but as soon as Heather got in the car, she called to tell me I just had to share it with y’all.
+Now, I wasn’t fortunate enough to get to taste this first-hand, but as soon as Heather got in the car, she called to tell me I had to share it with y’all.
 After a few phone calls and with the contributions of a keen-eyed bystander, I think we’ve got the recipe pretty darn close.
+So without further ado, I present Aunt Mary’s Pepper Sauce Coleslaw – perfect for family gatherings, potlucks, simple meals at home, and everything in between!

-Now Aunt Mary says she always just shreds up a small head of cabbage, but she did use the bagged cole slaw mix this time because it makes it so much quicker and easier.
-You’re welcome to use either, though I find the pre-bagged shredded stuff also makes for a more reliable and consistent finished dish.
+Now, Aunt Mary says she will usually just shred cabbage by hand for most of her coleslaw recipes, but she did use the bagged, store-bought coleslaw mix this time because it makes it so much quicker and easier.
+You’re welcome to use either, though I find the grocery store cabbage mixture also makes for a more reliable and consistent finished dish.
+And I think since you are mixing it all up, it still counts as homemade coleslaw.

 Recipe Card